Department of Higher Education (Karnataka)

-The Department of Higher Education is a state government department of the Government of Karnataka tasked with the governance of higher education.
+The Department of Higher Education is a government department of the Government of Karnataka tasked with the governance of higher education in the state of Karnataka, India.
 Its purview includes policy development, oversight of government-funded and government-aided institutions, and liaison with universities in the state.

-History
+Overview

-The Department of Higher Education in Karnataka has evolved significantly over the years.
-It was established to oversee and regulate higher education institutions in the state.
+The Department of Higher Education in Karnataka was established in 2006 to oversee and regulate higher education institutions in the state.
+It has evolved significantly over the ensuing years and its sub-departments include: